Green Bay & Western Lines

 Wisconsin Central / Canadian National's ex-GB&W Caboose Roster

-#114 Became WC #114 and repainted yellow with a WC shield; later restencilled GBW 114.
+Became WC #114 and repainted yellow with a WC shield; later restencilled GBW 114.
 Usually stored in Manitowoc, Wis. and used about three times a week for the backup move to Rockwood.
-Spotted on loaded on a semi trailer westbound on Highway 10 in Wisconsin in February, 2007.
+As of April 2010 it was listed for sale on Craigslist.

-#115 Became WC #115; by 1996 it was at Thomaston MI; eventually assigned to Oshkosh WI for the crew out of Neenah, generally used for a backup move from the US Paper Converting plant.
-Last reported March 2008.
+Became WC #115; by 1996 it was at Thomaston, Mich.; later to Neenah and generally used for a backup move from the US Paper Converting plant, currently used for trackwork and other MOW projects in Appleton, Wis.
+Last reported February 2015.

-#116 Spent some time in transfer service around Sault Ste.
+Spent some time in transfer service around Sault Ste.
 Marie, Michigan, with a WC herald where the GBW herald was.
 Last reported fully plated over in WC solid maroon paint and renumbered #19 with the new Wisconsin Central System herald stenciled on.
 As of 2004 it was used primarily on CN train YGY758 which runs on the old C&NW line from Green Bay towards towards Manitowoc.
-Last reported March 2007.
+Last reported in use at Green Bay in December 2009.

 In October 2001 the Canadian National Railway merged the Wisconsin Central.
 As of that time, the remaining GB&W cabooses on the WC were #112, #114, #115, #116 (renumbered WC #19) and #117.